Trump dares 'crooked' Hillary to run again after she blames loss on Comey 'shiv'

 If Clinton did, in fact, decide to run again in 2020, it would be her third attempt at the White House.

-Clinton has given little indication that she plans to run again, but instead has done a series of media interviews, promoting, “What Happened,” her new memoir which tells the full, 469-page “story” of the 2016 election, detailing what she “saw, felt and thought during the two of the most intense years” she’s ever experienced.
+Clinton has given little indication that she plans to run again, but instead has done a series of media interviews, promoting, “What Happened,” her new memoir which tells the full, 469-page “story” of the 2016 election, detailing what she “saw, felt and thought during two of the most intense years” she’s ever experienced.

-In her latest interview, Clinton borrowed a prison phrase to accuse Comey of costing her the election by reopening the investigation into her private email server.
+In her latest interview, Clinton borrowed a prison phrase to accuse Comey of costing her the election by re-opening the investigation into her private email server.

 CLINTON BOOK ADS VOTER ID LAWS TO LIST OF REASONS WHY SHE LOST